-Mortgage calculators help you understand how much you can borrow, the stamp duty tax, and what your mortgage repayments will be.
+Mortgage calculators help you understand how much you can borrow, the stamp duty tax, and what your mortgage repayments will be in the UK.
 Use a mortgage calculator if you're using Help to Buy, remortgaging, or investing with a buy to let to check your mortgage affordability, learn about overpayments, and how much interest you'll have to pay.

 Buying a home is one of the biggest financial transactions you’ll ever make, and on top of the price of the property there are a wide range of associated costs both before and after completion.